Opendigitalradio/dablin/README.md

 To address this, a more recent version of the library can be compiled.

-First make sure, you have autotools, automake and libtool installed on your system.
+First make sure, you have automake and libtool installed on your system.

 ```
 sudo apt-get install automake libtool